apereo/cas/docs/cas-server-documentation/ticketing/Stateless-Ticket-Registry.md

 The stateless ticket registry is a ticket registry that does not track or store tickets in a persistent manner via a backend storage technology.
-All generated tickets are self-contained and are able to carry their own state which in turns makes them portable across CAS nodes and deployments specially for clustered CAS deployments.
+All generated tickets are self-contained and are able to carry their own state which in turn makes them portable across CAS nodes and clustered deployments.
 Each ticket is digitally encrypted to ensure its integrity and confidentiality.
-Furthermore, generated tickets are compressed as much as possible and are constrained to pre-defined size to ensure backward compatibility with various CAS clients where possible.
+Furthermore, generated tickets are compressed as much as possible and are constrained to a pre-defined size to ensure backward compatibility with various CAS clients where possible.

 Support is enabled by including the following dependency in the WAR overlay: